ropensci/roweb3/content/champions/programdetailsmentors_2023.md

 ### Role description

-Mentors will play a vital role in the rOpenSci Champions Program by helping select the [first cohort of Champions](/blog/2022/09/22/launch-champions-program/#how-to-apply) and advising and inspiring their mentees.
+Mentors will play a vital role in the rOpenSci Champions Program by helping select [Champions](/blog/2023/07/14/call-champions-program/) and advising and inspiring their mentees.
 Mentors will also __connect__ their mentees to people, programs, and organizations; __recommend__, resources, readings, training, and experiences; and provide __feedback__ on the mentee's project.

 We are seeking mentors from the rOpenSci community who have: